User guide

 - Detail: cadence depth (how often you actually plan the week), per-habit history, milestone log.

-The Calendar / Month Recap / Quarter Recap / Year Recap chips at the top right export a printable summary you can read or share.
+The Calendar / Month Check-in / Quarter Check-in / Year Wrap-up chips at the top right export a printable summary you can read or share.
+The Quarterly check-in also links straight into Reflections ("Re-read this quarter"), so re-reading becomes part of the ritual.

-Every poster-grade moment you have earned, in one place.
-Closed milestones, completed quarters, habit streak records, finished annual goals: they all become a card here.
+Every win you have earned, in one place.
+Closed milestones, completed quarters, habit streak records, badges, finished annual goals: they all become a card here.

-The step is hidden from the stepper until you have earned your first win.
-It unlocks the first time you mark a milestone as done, finish a quarter, or close out a habit's annual cycle.
+The step is hidden from the stepper until you have earned your first achievement.
+It appears the first time you mark a milestone as done, wrap a quarter, or earn a habit badge.
+The earliest badge, First 3-day streak, lands the first time any habit's streak reaches 3 days; The comeback lands when you mark a habit done the day right after a lazy-day tick.
+Both are within reach in your first week.

 You can filter by category (Milestones, Quarters, Years, Other) and export the whole thing to a printable poster.
-Use this when self-belief runs low.
-Small wins make the loud ones inevitable.
+Open it when your confidence is low.
+Small wins are what the big ones are built from.

 5. The cadence: 5 minutes a day, 10 minutes on Sunday